farawaystar/solana_replay_stage/readme.md

 # Agave Repo Function Tester

 This is a demonstration of how to extract and test specific functions or code snippets from the Anza Agave repository without building the entire project.
-This approach allows for focused testing and experimentation with individual components.
+This approach allows for quick testing and experimentation with individual components with minimum dependencies to deal with.

 ## Project Context

-This project is part of the Turbin3 Advanced SVM cohort (Q1 2025) activity, aimed at improving developer skills in working with complex blockchain codebases such as Validator clients
+This project is part of the [Turbin3](https://turbin3.com) Advanced SVM cohort (Q1 2025) activity, aimed at improving developer skills in working with complex blockchain codebases such as Validator clients.

 ## Getting Started